mufatech/pythonproject/README.md

 # pythonproject
-This project is all about getting personal details of an individaul when login into INEC official Platfrom
+This project is all about getting personal details of an individaul when login into INEC official portal